HyoungsungKim/paper-summary/OmiseGo-Whitepaper-summary.md

 > - Transfer : A token can be sent
 > - Balance Of : Return token balance of account
 > - Transfer From : Token can be transfered
-> - Approve : Prevent fake token -> check total amount of token and reject or conclude contransaction
+> - Approve : Prevent fake token -> check total amount of token and reject or conclude contraction
 > - Allowance : If someone try to send a tokens which are more than their balance, then transaction is canceled or not allowed

 ## 1. Introduction adn Problem Statement ##